SumoLogic/sumologic-documentation/docs/observability/aws/integrations/aws-api-gateway.md

 ## Viewing AWS API Gateway dashboards

-We highly recommend you view these dashboards in the [Explore View](../deploy-use-aws-observability/view-dashboards.md) of the AWS Observability solution.
+We highly recommend you view these dashboards in the [Explore View](../deploy-use-aws-observability/view-dashboards.md) of our AWS Observability solution.

 import FilterDashboards from '../../../reuse/filter-dashboards.md';